-A finance lease is where the terms of the lease transfer substantially all the risks and rewards incidental to ownership to the Council.
-There are no such arrangements at the present.
+Leases are classified as finance leases where the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the property, plant or equipment from the lessor to the lessee.
+All other leases are classified as operating leases.